-- Side effects, often stronger with PEP, can include diarrhea, headaches, nausea and vomiting. - At the end of the 28 days, you are required to followup with your healthcare provider to make sure that the treatment worked. - PEP doesn't make you immune to HIV. - PEP is safe.
+- Side effects, often stronger with PEP, can include diarrhea, headaches, nausea and vomiting. - At the end of the 28 days, you are required to followup with your healthcare provider to make sure that the treatment worked. - PEP is safe.
 However, it does not guarantee that someone exposed to the virus will not become HIV-positive.
 Instead, it reduces the chance of that happening.